 The heart of our mathematical contribution is in Sect.
 3. We also regard Sect.
 4 as an important contribution: for the first time a symmetry-breaking reformulation is shown to have an impact on a local NLP solver (usually symmetry breaking techniques help tighten a relaxation bound [35, 36, 37]).
 Our computational results do not improve the state of the art [4] if we run the BB method to its completion.
-We are nonetheless able to emphasize the striking root-node performance of our symmetry-breaking reformulation, which provides an excellent score of solution quality per processed node (see column r_r of Table 4).
+We are nonetheless able to emphasize the striking root-node performance of our symmetry-breaking reformulation, as shown by column r_r of Table 4.